HectorCorbellini/Portfolio-windsurf-march6/README.md

 A clean, modern, and responsive portfolio website designed to showcase Java development skills, projects, and services.
 This portfolio features a minimalistic dark theme design optimized for both desktop and mobile devices.

+## Project Overview

+This portfolio is built with vanilla JavaScript, HTML, and CSS for the frontend, with a Node.js server to handle API requests and serve static files.
+The design focuses on a clean, professional appearance with smooth animations and responsive layout.

+### Recent Improvements

+- **Custom Project Placeholders**: Each project now has a unique themed image that represents its purpose and technology stack
+- **Server Optimization**: Added cache headers for static assets to improve loading performance
+- **Favicon Support**: Added a custom favicon with the portfolio owner's initial
+- **Code Cleanup**: Removed redundant files and optimized the project structure
+- **Improved Documentation**: Added contributing guidelines and expanded the README
+- **Enhanced Error Handling**: Better error messages and more stable server operation

 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)